ubc-library-rc/RegEx_in_R/content/when_to_use.md

 fruits.re
 ```
 ### What is the computer doing here?
-In the fruits example, R looks in the the <em>fruits</em> vector for the letters within the [] <em>[aeiou]</em>.
-Anytime R finds any of the letters in [], it replaces them with a dash (-).
+In the fruits example, R looks in the the <em>fruits</em> vector for the letters within the [], <em>[aeiou]</em>.
+When R finds  letters in [], it replaces them with a dash (-).
 This illustrates a critical part of regular expressions, "any matches" is the default way that the computer will look for matches.
 To get around this, you can make your expression more speicifc.
 For example, you could specify that the letters in [] should only be changed if they are after a space.

 There are many symbols in regex syntax.
 The <a href="https://ubc-library-rc.github.io/intro-regex/content/03_basic_syntax.html#special-characters" target="_blank">general regex workshop</a> by the library has a wonderful table that summarizes common ones.